rymanderson/drone_awe/README.md

 * Endurance or Flight time: _minutes [min]_
 * Altitude: _meters [m]_
 * mass: _kilograms [kg]_

-	* this is often referred to as take off weight, despite actually referring to mass <!-- I feel weird quoting a weight in mass units, but I put this here because the .param files seem to use kg.
+	* note that "takeoff weight" is measured in mass units <!-- I feel weird quoting a weight in mass units, but I put this here because the .param files seem to use kg.
 Which may be fine.
 Let me know if you have any thoughts. :)  Yeah, that is kind of strange. -->

 ### Miscellaneous

 * Temperature: _degrees Celcius [&deg;C]_
 * Wind Resistance: _meters per second [m/s]_

 	*refers to the maximum wind speed the drone can resist

 * Battery re-charge time: _minutes [min]_

 ## Parameter Files

 ### Simulation

 * The settings list file contains all the necessary simulation parameters the code will look through before running simulations.
 These include:

 	* validation (True/False)

 		* If validation is True, the program reads in the next value, validationcase, and looks for the settings file under that directory in params/Validation/, and ignores the rest of the current settings file.

 	* validationcase